CodexLink/django-single-page-crud/README.md

 ### Dependencies

 3. Assuming that you have Django Installed already.
-You still have to do `pip freeze` from the root of the repository.
+You still have to do `pip install -r requirements.txt` from the root of the repository.
 This installs the following:

 ```text
 - Django (Update If Possible Only To 3.0.4)